 APR

-This is easily the top pick for the best luxury credit card, as it is considered a flagship premium card.
-It has a tiered reward structure weighted towards Amex Travel purchases, but you can also access a long list of premium benefits.
-The leading perk of this card is lounge access (terms apply).
+This card is widely regarded as the top choice for luxury credit cards and is considered a flagship premium option.
+It features a tiered rewards system that offers the most value for Amex Travel purchases, but it also comes with an extensive list of premium perks.
+One of the standout benefits is access to airport lounges (terms apply).

 In addition to the American Express Centurion Lounges, there is also Priority Pass, which provides access to select Virgin Clubhouses, Lufthansa Lounges, Plaza Premium Lounges and Delta SkyClubs when you’re flying these airlines.